michael2012z/BitBible/markdown/KJV/files/Deut.md

 22. And if a man have committed a sin worthy of death, and he be to be put to death, and thou hang him on a tree:

-23. His body shall not remain all night upon the tree, but thou shalt in any wise bury him that day; (for he that is hanged is accursed of God;) that thy land be not defiled, which the Lord thy God giveth thee for an inheritance.accursed…: Heb. the curse of God
+23. His body shall not remain all night upon the tree, but thou shalt in any wise bury him that day; (for he that is hanged is accursed of God;) that thy land be not defiled, which the Lord thy God giveth thee for an inheritance.

 ## Deuteronomy 22